asibs/postcode-lookup-generator/README.md

 ### New open data, new approach

-New data spotted [Mark Longair](https://longair.net/blog/2021/08/23/open-data-gb-postcode-unit-boundaries/) was released in 2020 - a postcode column was added to the National Statistics UPRN Lookup dataset.
+New data spotted by [Mark Longair](https://longair.net/blog/2021/08/23/open-data-gb-postcode-unit-boundaries/) was released in 2020 - a postcode column was added to the National Statistics UPRN Lookup dataset.

 This dataset now includes: